transcelerate/ddf-sdr-api/README.md

 1. Install [Visual Studio 2022](https://visualstudio.microsoft.com/) with default options to run the solution.

-2. Create a Mongo DB(or equivalent) with two collections with names mentioned below.
+2. Create a Mongo DB(or equivalent) with four collections with names mentioned below.
 ```
 StudyDefinitions
 StudyDefinitionsV1